-The legal basis for the embedding is your consent according to Art.
-6(1)(a) DSGVO, which you may have given in the cookie banner.
+The legal basis for the embedding is your consent, which you may have given in the cookie banner for data processing in accordance with Art.
+6(1)(a) GDPR and for data transfer in accordance with Art.
+49(1)(a) GDPR.
+Please refer to point 5, Data transfer to third countries, for the risks the data transfer involved.
 Without your consent, there will be no connection to the servers of Vimeo.
 You can withdraw your consent at any time or adjust your selection (see 2.7).

 When you visit our website, Vimeo receives the information that you have retrieved the corresponding subpage.
 This may happen regardless of whether you are logged in to Vimeo or not.
 Vimeo may use this data for purposes of advertising, market research and the demand-oriented design of its websites.
 If you view videos on our website and are simultaneously logged in to your Vimeo profile, Vimeo can also link this event to your Vimeo profile.
 If you do not want this information to be associated with your Vimeo profile, you must log out of Vimeo before visiting our website.